Get Involved

 Interested in getting hands-on experience in wetland restoration?
 Want a break from sitting indoors?
 Volunteer for a shift in the wetland!

 Volunteer sessions will involve hands on weeding and pruning of invasive species and other general wetland maintenance.
-This work is incredibly valuable for the health of our wetland ecosystem and allows the wetland staff to continue avoiding the use of pesticides in its management.
+This work is incredibly valuable for the health of our wetland ecosystem.

 The wetland is an incredible piece of our campus history.
-To learn more, visit the wetland webpage or join us on one of our wetland tours.
+To learn more, visit the wetland webpage or join us on a wetland tour.
 The wetland is closed to the public for safety, but we invite you to walk along the North Creek Trail and the wetland boardwalk.
 If you would like to request access to the wetland for research or any other reason, please fill out our Wetland Access Request Form.